-You can also learn skills for a trade outside of a classroom.
+You can also learn skills for a trade outside of the classroom.
 A great way to learn new skills is by becoming an apprentice.
 This means that you would receive on-the-job training by working with others in that field.
 Apprenticeships are available in many industries, ranging from aerospace to health care to homeland security.
-Visit the "Apprenticeship" link at careeronestop.org or http://www.careeronestop.org/EducationTraining/ Find/ApprenticeshipOffices.aspx for more information.
+Visit the "Apprenticeships" section to look for Apprenticeship information under Find Training at www.careeronestop.org.